 The term is also known as faceted browsing or faceted navigation.
-It’s a technique used by e-commerce sites that augments traditional searches.
-A faceted search allows users to narrow down their search results by applying different filters.
+It’s a technique used by eCommerce sites that augments traditional searches.
+A faceted search allows users to narrow down and refine search results by applying different filters.

 Any time you’re trying to make improvements to your website, products, or services, it’s always best to follow the example of industry leaders that are having success.

 Look at an industry giant like Amazon.
 One of the reasons why they are so big is because they have exceptional functionality for searches and filters.